Skip to main content

 Limitations

-• Proprietary format — limited third-party tool support
+• Proprietary Microsoft format — long-term open-source support is uncertain

 When should you convert WMA files?